Meteorites

 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.
 Select the photographs or credits to display the original source in another window.

-The quick flashes of light in the sky most people call ``shooting stars'' are meteors---pieces of the rock glowing from friction with the atmosphere as they plunge toward the surface.
-Most of the meteors you see are about the size of a grain of sand.
+The quick flashes of light in the sky most people call ``shooting stars'' are meteors---pieces of rock glowing from friction with the atmosphere as they plunge toward the surface at speeds around 20 to 40 kilometers/second.
+Before the rock hits the Earth's atmosphere it called a meteoroid.
+Most of the meteors you see are about the size of a grain of sand and burn up at altitudes above 50 kilometers (in the mesosphere).
+If the chunk of rock is a meter or larger in size, it is called an asteroid.
+Large meteors and asteroids can make the much brighter "fireballs" that may even briefly rival the brightness of the Sun.
 More meteors are seen after midnight because your local part of the Earth is facing the direction of its orbital motion around the Sun.
 Meteoroids moving at any speed can hit the atmosphere.
 Before midnight your local part of the Earth is facing away from the direction of orbital motion, so only the fastest moving meteoroids can catch up to the Earth and hit the atmosphere.
 The same sort of effect explains why an automobile's front windshield will get plastered with insects while the rear windshield stays clean.

 If the little piece of rock makes it to the surface without burning up, it is called a meteorite.
-There are three basic types of meteorites.
+As with the asteroids, there are many ways of grouping meteorites.
+Just as was done for the asteroids, you can group the meteorites into three basic types based on their composition.

 1. Stones: they are made of silicate material with a density around 3 (relative to the density of water) and look like ordinary Earth rocks.
-This makes them hard to distinguish from Earth rocks so they don't stand out.
-About 95 to 97% of the meteorites are of these type.
+This makes them hard to distinguish from Earth rocks so they do not stand out.
+About 95% to 97% of the meteorites are of these type.
 About 85% of the stones are primitive, unchanged since they first solidified about 4.6 billion years ago.
 Most of the primitive stones have chondrules---round glassy structures 0.5 to 5 millimeters across embedded in the meteorites.
-They are solified droplets of matter from the early solar nebula and are the oldest part of a primitive meteorite.
+They are solidified droplets of matter from the early solar nebula and are the oldest part of a primitive meteorite.

 chondrite meteorite